OpeyemiAkinwumi/alx-system_engineering-devops/0x00-shell_basics/README.md

-8-firstdelete is used to delete the betty file 9-firstdirdelete is used to delete the first directory 10-back is used to go back to the previoous directory
+8-firstdelete is used to delete the betty file 9-firstdirdelete is used to delete the first directory 10-back is used to go back to the previoous directory 11-lists is used to display files in current and /boot directoru